tbone-framework/TBone/docs/source/db.rst

             name = 'books'
             namespace = 'store'  # this will produce a collection named store.books in the database

-In the above example, we explicitely defined the ``_id`` field with the special ``ObjectIdField`` designed specifically for mongoDB databases.
-Even if the ``_id`` field is not explicitely declared, MongoDB will create one automatically, unless another primary key was declared.
-See `Indices`_ below.
+In the above example, explicitely defines the ``_id`` field with the special ``ObjectIdField`` designed specifically for mongoDB databases.
+MongoDB will automatically create the ``_id`` field for every document (unless overruled by creation arguments) Even if the ``_id`` field is not explicitely declared in the model.
+However, developers should add this field to the model to include it in serialization methods.

 Primary Key
 ~~~~~~~~~~~~

-Each MongoDB Model must have one of its fields defined as primary
+The ``primary_key`` declared in the example above is not used for creating a database index.
+Its purpose is to set this field as the primary key of the model, for usage in resources.
+The ``MongoResource`` class uses the field declared as ``primary_key`` to construct the resource's URI.
+A field that is declared as ``primary_key`` should be unique to the collection.
+In MongoDB the ``_id`` field always is.
+There are cases

+See `Indices`_ below.

 Database Operations